agapebondservant/tap-data/README.md

 - Create new cluster for Educates platform: tanzu cluster create tanzu-data-cluster --file resources/tanzu-aws.yaml; watch tanzu cluster get tanzu-data-cluster; tanzu cluster kubeconfig get tanzu-data-cluster --admin

-- Create the default storage class (ensure that it is called generic, that the volume binding mode is WaitForFirstCustomer instead of Immediate, and the reclaimPolicy should be Retain) - storage-class-aws.yml
+- Create the default storage class (ensure that it is called generic, that the volume binding mode is WaitForFirstCustomer instead of Immediate, and the reclaimPolicy should be Retain) - kubectl apply -f resources/storageclass.yaml

 - Mark the storage class as default: kubectl patch storageclass generic -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'